jvanbockryck/nem-catapult-metadata-proposal/README.md

 Any blockchain struggles with the concept of mutability as it is contrary to the inherent immutability of a blockchain.
 Off course a transaction remains immutable, but by adding some metadata and conditions, the concept of an "update" and "revocation (or delete)" can be implemented to a certain degree (needs to be in concert how an application reacts to that, unfortunately).

-### Note on "verify" operation for identity managemen
+### Note on "verify" operation for identity management
-A DID verify operation can look at all transactions with mosaic "identity-doc" coming from an account containing a DID as alias and then can look at the "d-id:status" metadata.
+A DID verify operation can look at all transactions with mosaic "identity-doc" coming from an account containing a DID as alias - or alternatively via "nem:did" metadata - and then can look at the "d-id:status" metadata.
 The last transaction will contain the status that the verifier should use.

 ## Conclusion on using metadata for identity purposes
 Using the proposed metadata and conditions, we can modify the NEM Catapult blockchain so that becomes more suitable for identity purposes:
-1. By attaching an alias to an account containing a DID and resticting this to be unique and
+1. By attaching an alias to an account - or alternatively, via "nem:did" metadata -containing a DID and resticting this to be unique and
 2. By using this account for transactions of mosaic "identity-doc" with metadata "d-id:documentHash" and "d-id:status" and respective conditions.

 ## Metadata for an oracle account